-Established in 1975, the Children's Creative Learning Center, an Educational Research Center for Child Development, is an AdvancED accredited Early Learning School.
-The Center, a department within the Division of Students Affairs, is located on the Modesto A. Maidique Campus and offers an educational preschool program for young children.
+Established in 1975, the Children's Creative Learning Center is an Educational Research Center for Child Development and an AdvancED accredited Early Learning School.
+The Center is located on the Modesto A. Maidique Campus and offers an educational preschool program for young children.